LemonLearnersCraftly/craftly/Comprehensive Guide - Authenticated File Uploads in Next.js with Firebase & Clerk.md

 2. `/src/libs`: contains the helper functions we can actually use for uploading and retrieving files
 3. `/utils/firebaseConfig.js`: contains updated config to handle storage functionality

+> [!CAUTION]
-> [!DANGER] Currently the implementation works with unauthenticated users.
+> Currently the implementation works with unauthenticated users.

 ---